emiltomjoseph/epochs26/day-04/README.md

 - Liveness
 - Valence
 - Tempo
-- Time Signature
+- Genre

 ---

-#  Exploratory Data Analysis (EDA)
+#  Exploratory Data Analysis

-The following analyses were performed:
+The following exploratory analysis was performed:

-- Dataset overview
+- Dataset shape and structure
-- Shape and dimensions
+- Numerical and categorical feature identification
-- Data types
 - Summary statistics
 - Missing value analysis
 - Duplicate record detection
-- Numerical and categorical feature exploration
-- Relationship analysis between musical attributes
+- Correlation analysis between numerical features

 ---

 #  Visualizations Created

-The following visualizations were created:
+This notebook includes the following visualizations:

+1. **Popularity Distribution** *(Histogram with KDE)*
-1. **Top 10 Music Genres** (Bar Chart)
+2. **Top 10 Music Genres** *(Horizontal Bar Chart)*
-2. **Popularity Distribution** (Histogram)
-3. **Feature Correlation Heatmap**
-4. **Danceability vs Popularity** (Scatter Plot)
-5. **Explicit vs Non-Explicit Songs** (Pie Chart)
-6. **Top 10 Artists by Number of Tracks** (Bar Chart)
-7. **Energy Distribution** (Histogram)
-8. **Tempo Distribution** (Histogram)
+3. **Energy vs Danceability** *(Scatter Plot)*
+4. **Loudness by Explicit Content** *(Box Plot)*
+5. **Correlation Heatmap** *(Heatmap)*
+6. **Popularity Across Top Genres** *(Violin Plot)*

+These visualizations use both **Matplotlib** and **Seaborn** to present meaningful insights.

 ---

-#  Visualization Gallery
+#  Key Insights

-> **Note:** Add screenshots of your visualizations here after uploading them to GitHub.

-### Top 10 Music Genres

-*Insert Image Here*

 ###  Popularity Distribution

-*Insert Image Here*
+Most tracks fall into the low to medium popularity range, while only a relatively small number of songs achieve very high popularity.

-### Correlation Heatmap
+###  Top Genres

-*Insert Image Here*
+A few music genres dominate the dataset, indicating that certain genres contribute a larger share of the available tracks.

-### Danceability vs Popularity
+###  Danceability vs Energy

-*Insert Image Here*
+Tracks with higher danceability generally exhibit moderate to high energy levels, although considerable variation exists.

-### Explicit vs Non-Explicit Songs
+###  Loudness and Explicit Content

-*Insert Image Here*

-### Top 10 Artists

-*Insert Image Here*
+The loudness distribution differs slightly between explicit and non-explicit songs, suggesting differences in production characteristics.

-### Energy Distribution
+###  Feature Correlation

-*Insert Image Here*
+Some audio features are positively correlated (such as energy and loudness), while others show weaker or negative relationships.

-### Tempo Distribution
+###  Genre-wise Popularity

-*Insert Image Here*
+Popularity varies across genres, with some genres displaying a wider spread of popularity scores than others.

 ---

-#  Key Insights

-### 1. Top Music Genres

-The dataset contains a wide variety of genres, with a few genres contributing a significant portion of the tracks.

-### 2. Popularity Distribution

-Most tracks have low to moderate popularity, while only a small percentage achieve very high popularity.

-### 3. Correlation Between Features

-Energy and loudness show a strong positive relationship, whereas acousticness generally has a negative relationship with energy.

-### 4. Danceability vs Popularity

-Danceability alone does not determine a song's popularity, although many popular songs exhibit moderate to high danceability.

-### 5. Explicit Content

-The majority of songs in the dataset are non-explicit, suggesting broader audience accessibility.

-### 6. Artist Contribution

-A relatively small number of artists contribute a large number of tracks to the dataset.

-### 7. Energy Levels

-Most songs have medium to high energy, reflecting current trends in popular music.

-### 8. Tempo Distribution

-Most tracks fall within the common tempo range used in modern music production.

----

 #  Overall Conclusions

-From the analysis, several important patterns emerged:

-- Music popularity is influenced by multiple factors rather than a single audio feature.
+The analysis demonstrates how exploratory data analysis and visualization can reveal meaningful trends in music datasets.

+Key observations include:

+- Popularity is unevenly distributed among tracks.
-- Genres and artists are unevenly represented within the dataset.
+- A limited number of genres dominate the dataset.
-- High-energy tracks are more common than low-energy tracks.
-- Danceability and energy are important musical characteristics but are not the sole indicators of popularity.
+- Danceability and energy show a noticeable relationship.
+- Audio features exhibit meaningful correlations that may be useful for future predictive models.
-- Exploratory Data Analysis provides valuable insights before developing recommendation systems or predictive machine learning models.
+- Visualization provides valuable insights before applying machine learning techniques.

 ---